VET RECORD UPLOAD

 The games we do are relatively simple, but en-mass give us insight into the ways dogs make decisions.

 How do I sign up?

 You can make an account on SONA to get started.
 After you request an account and change your autogenerated password, you’ll need to complete a pre-screening upon your first log-in.
 This must be done for every new dog you bring to the lab.

-After your pre-screening, submit your dog’s rabies records to tinyurl.com/BCCCvetrecords, then sign-up for an initial visit!
+After your pre-screening, submit your dog’s rabies records to tinyurl.com/BCCCvetrecords, then sign-up for an initial visit at tinyurl.com/BCCCinitialvisit!

 I have two dogs.
 How do I use SONA?

 Each dog must have their own SONA account.
-As such you will need an additional email for your second dog.
+This will require the use of more than one email address.

 Check out our interviews and articles on our media page!